Metaswitch/clearwater-docker/README.md

 ## Using Compose

 There is a [Compose file](minimal-distributed.yaml) to instantiate a minimal (non-fault-tolerant) distributed Clearwater deployment under Docker.

-To use it, run
+### Preparation

+To prepare your system to deploy Clearwater using compose, run:

     # Install Docker (on Ubuntu) - we need the latest for compatibility with Compose.
     wget -qO- https://get.docker.com/ | sh